Are You Allergic to Latex?

 - Pens with comfort grip or any rubber coating

-- Remote controllers for TVs or VCRs with rubber grips or keys
+- Remote controllers for TVs or recording devices with rubber grips or keys

 - Camera, telescope, or binocular eye pieces